 If I had to write a Haiku about what my 30s were looking like, it’d go something like,

 So, this is 30

-ASIDE: I really don’t want this post to be some whoa-is-me thing about how my life has been really difficult because the truth is relative to the majority of people on the planet — especially in the last year — it hasn’t been; and to be even more truthful, the things I endured were 100% elective — albeit to prevent further damage and issues down the road.
-One could even argue that having the option to have surgeries in the first place is a whole other story of my privilege — not to mention my attributes for skin tone, gender or sexual orientation.
+On that note, I really don’t want this post to be some whoa-is-me thing about how my life has been really difficult because the truth is relative to the majority of people on the planet — especially in the last year — it hasn’t been; and to be even more truthful, the things I endured were 100% elective — albeit to prevent further damage and larger issues down the road.
+The fact that I live in a place with free healthcare and access to surgeries is a whole other story of my privilege — not to mention my attributes for skin tone, gender or sexual orientation.
 I’m sure you can guess…

 So, I was turning 30 and my body was a hot mess…

 For my jaw/teeth, I was told I had an underdeveloped upper jaw, resulting in an underbite that was causing jaw pain and a slow erosion of my front teeth.